Xonshiz/123MoviesRIpper/readme.md

 - When you're into src directory, run this command: `python __main__.py`

-P.S: This is a script I hacked around last night, because amazon prime decided not to make season 3 of "D" available in most regions and this website was the only way to grab the episodes.
+P.S: This is a script I hacked around last night, because amazon prime decided not to make season 3 of "Deutschland 83" available in most regions and this website was the only way to grab the episodes.

 Welp, use with caution.
 And as usual, no harm intended via this script.